7mm Backcountry

-The 7mm Backcountry is a modern rifle cartridge using cartridge cases of a proprietary steel alloy able to withstand higher pressures than traditional brass alloys.
-The objective is to obtain higher muzzle velocities from short-barreled rifles which are lighter and easier to carry than 20th-century rifles intended for long range shooting.
-The cartridge was introduced by Federal Premium Ammunition loaded with long, heavy bullets for superior ballistic coefficients.
+The 7mm Backcountry (abbrivated by SAAMI as 7mm BC) is a modern rifle cartridge developed to utilize a one piece steel alloy cartridge case patented as Peak Alloy case technology, which is able to withstand higher pressures than traditional brass alloys.
+According to Federal this case technology was developed in response to U.S. military solicitations.
+The objective is to obtain higher muzzle velocities from short-barreled rifles, which are lighter and easier to carry than the long rifles traditionally used for shooting at extended range.
+The cartridge is dimensionally similar to the .30-06 Springfield and its derivatives, particularly the .280 Remington and .280 Ackley Improved.
+Federal Premium Ammunition designed the cartridge to utilize long, heavy-for-caliber bullets due to their superior ballistic coefficients.